cewing/training.python_web/source/presentations/session04.rst

     * Put the ``echo_server.py``, ``echo_client.py`` and ``tests.py`` files in
       this repository.

-    * Send Maria and I an email with a link to your repository when you are done.
+    * Send us an email with a link to your repository when you are done.

     We will clone your repository and run the tests as described above.